IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Evaluation

 \subsection{End-to-End Evaluation}

-Figure~\ref{fig:combined-video} shows the evaluation results for the video pipeline in all four bursty, steady high, steady low, and fluctuating workloads.
-Since FA2-high and FA2-low are always set to the lightest and heaviest variants, they will always provide the lowest and highest possible accuracy despite the load fluctuations.
-In the three bursty, steady low and fluctuating workloads \namex{} can always achieve a trade-off between the cost objective and, in steady high workload \namex{}, diverge to a configuration that uses the lowest-cost model variants to adapt to the high resource demands of the steady high workload.
-The only available adaptation mechanism for RIM is to change the models; therefore, under load variations in bursty and fluctuating workload, it trades off accuracy for being responsive to load bursts.
-As expected, FA2-low and FA2-high have the highest and lowest $SLA$ attainment.
-In the video pipeline, \namex{} provides the same resource efficiency as FA2-low, as the base allocation (explained in Section~\ref{sec:problem-formulation}) of variants used for the first stage in the video pipelines is similar in most cases, and changing the model in favor of latency reduction does not result in higher computational costs.
+Figure~\ref{fig:combined-video} shows the evaluation results for the video pipeline in the four bursty, steady high, steady low, and fluctuating workloads.
+Since FA2-high and FA2-low are always set to the lightest and heaviest variants, they will always provide the lowest and highest possible $\accuracy{}$ despite load fluctuations.
+In the three bursty, steady low, and fluctuating workloads \namex{} can always achieve a trade-off between the cost objective and, in steady high workload \namex{}, diverge to a configuration that uses the lowest-cost model variants to adapt to the high resource demands of steady high workload.
+The only available adaptation mechanism for RIM is to change the models; therefore, under load variations in bursty and fluctuating workload, it trades off accuracy for meeting the incoming load burst throughput.
+Failing to meet the incoming workload will result in request drops and SLA violations.
+As expected, FA2-low and FA2-high have the highest and lowest SLA attainment.
+In the video pipeline, \namex{} provides the same resource efficiency as FA2-low, as the base allocation (explained in Section~\ref{sec:problem-formulation}) of variants used for the first stage in the video pipelines is similar in most cases, and changing the model in favor of latency reduction does not result in higher computational costs (this is the reason for the overlap between FA2-low and \namex{} in the cost temporal plots shown in Figure \ref{fig:video}.).
 In total, \namex{} can show a better balance between the two cost and accuracy objectives.
 Although FA2-high and RIM provide the highest accuracies, their cost efficiency is compromised due to employing more accurate variants per stage and a high scaling factor.
-FA2-low can meet the requirements of $SLA$ and achieve the same cost efficiency as \namex{} but cannot improve accuracy because it is fixed in the lightest variants.
-The higher violation rate in FA2-high, RIM, and \namex{} compared to FA2-low is because $SLAs$ are defined using the processing latency of average models, and $SLAs$ become tighter for more accurate models, resulting in a higher tail latency violation.
+FA2-low can meet the requirements of SLA and achieve the same cost efficiency as \namex{} but cannot improve accuracy because it is fixed in the lightest variants.
+The higher violation rate in FA2-high, RIM, and \namex{} compared to FA2-low is because SLAs are defined using the processing latency of average models, and SLAs become tighter for more accurate models, resulting in a higher tail latency violation.
 Figures~\ref{fig:audio-qa} and \ref{fig:audio-sent} show the same temporal and average results on the audio-qa and audio-sent inference pipelines.
 Due to the lower number of variants used in these two pipelines ($5 \times 5 = 25$ for video and $5 \times 2$ and $5 \times 3$ in the audio-qa and audio-sent pipelines), we observe fewer fluctuations in RIM in all workloads.
-However, like the video pipeline, \namex{} achieved a trade-off between accuracy and cost objectives.
+However, like the video pipeline, \namex{} achieved a trade-off between the accuracy and cost objectives.